 |Essay (optional)||50 minutes||–|

-This is the time-division as well as marks distribution for the SAT exam.
 The SAT exam is held from October to January internationally mainly on Saturdays.
-It is highly recommended to secure your SAT exam dates early in order to avoid any hassle at the last minute.
+It is highly recommended to secure your SAT exam dates early in order to avoid any hassles at the last minute.

 For attaining good scores in the SAT exam, you should prepare in advance along with keeping the following tips in mind:

 - Begin by answering the questions you know.
-Attempting to answer questions that you are not familiar with may result in valuable loss of time.
+Attempting to answer questions that you are not familiar with may result in a loss of time.

 - Read the section-wise directions thoroughly before attempting a specific section.

 - Since there is no negative marking in the SAT exam, try not to leave out questions and answer even the difficult ones with the best possible guess.

-- Read each and every part of a question carefully.
+- Read each and every part questions carefully.
 Being confident is good but being overconfident may result in silly mistakes that can easily be avoided.

 These tips will help you get a good score on the SAT exam thus landing you into your dream college.
 If you are confused about how to tackle the exam, then don’t worry!
 Enroll in Leverage Edu‘s Online Classes where you’ll get to study from domain-experts, practice innumerable mock tests, and get your doubts cleared through one-on-one sessions!